marchalvincent/BatailleNavale/README.md

-BatailleNavale
+﻿BatailleNavale
 ==============

-Ce mini jeu a été réalisé dans le cadre d'un projet réparti client/serveur dans deux langages différents (C/Java).
+This mini game was carried out for a distributed client server project in two differents langages (C / Java).